eirikgr/SUSYPheno/README.md

 #### STUDY 1:

 Some relations are very straightforward.
 E.g. input eR controls the output mass of the right-handed selectron.

 1.1 CHECK IF THIS IS THE CASE:
 ```
 signalgrid_loop.py  -fnadd _ex1  -mssmloop eR=3000,300
 cat susy_ex1_eR_300*masses.tlt | lineup_removeduplicates.sh   # you don't need to plot, just study the table
 ```
 1.2 Whatever is true for the first generation of sleptons/squarks, should also be true for the second.
 CHECK IF THAT IS THE CASE (CHECK mR).

 1.3 For lefthanded sleptons it is slightly more complicated.
 CHECK WHAT MASSES ARE AFFECTED WHEN YOU CHANGE L1.

 1.4 THEN TRY L3.

 1.5 THEN ALSO TRY TR (TOGETHER WITH L3).

 1.6 WHICH SPARTICLES ARE CONTROLLED BY M3?

-1.7 TRY CHANGING At AND CHECK THE EFFECT ON THE MASS OF THE LIGHTEST HIGGS, mh 1.8 HOW DID THE CHANGES ABOVE AFFECT THE DARK MATTER?
+1.7 TRY CHANGING At AND CHECK THE EFFECT ON THE MASS OF THE LIGHTEST HIGGS, mh

+1.8 HOW DID THE CHANGES ABOVE AFFECT THE DARK MATTER?
 (Check OmegaVSexp (what is this variable?) in susy_ex1*susyhit_MO_mini.tlt)

 1.9 TRY CHANGING M1 AND SEE IF THAT AFFECTS DARK MATTER.
 (AND HOW DOES IT AFFECT THE MASS OF N1?)

 1.10 TRY CHANGING M2 AND mu AND SEE HOW THAT AFFECTS THE CHARGINOS.
 ARE ANY OTHER QUANTITIES AFFECTED?

 #### STUDY 2: Neutralino sector
 The neutralino is governed mainly by 3 parameters, M1, M2, mu (TB is also relevant, but can be neglected in a first approximation).
 These three input parameters control four netralinos.
-M1: bino-part, M2: wino-part, mu: higgsino-part.
+**M1**: bino-part, **M2**: wino-part, **mu**: higgsino-part.
 The neutralinos are in general linear combinations of the bino, wino and higgsino.
 In scenarios with considerable difference between some of M1, M2, mu we will have cases where a given neutralino can be e.g. very nearly pure bino.
-In the default setup of signalgrid_loop.py, this is roughly the case.
+In the default setup of *signalgrid_loop.py*, this is roughly the case.

 2.1 WHICH NEUTRALINOS ARE (MOSTLY) DETERMINED BY WHICH OF M1, M2 and mu?

 2.2 DO VARIOUS USEFUL SCANS IN THE THREE VARIABLES AND TRY TO UNDERSTAND & DESCRIBE HOW THE NEUTRALINO SECTOR WORKS (HOW THE NEUTRALINO MASSES ARE GIVEN BY M1,M2,mu)

 2.3 STUDY DARK MATTER AS FUNCTION OF M1,M2,mu